asciinema/asciinema-server/app/views/docs/faq.html.md

 The word “asciinema” is a combination of English “ASCII” and Ancient Greek “κίνημα” (kínēma, “movement”).

+## Does it record the passwords I type during recording?

+asciinema records only terminal output - everything that you can actually see in a terminal window.
+It doesn't record input (keys pressed).
+Some applications turn off "echo mode" when asking for a password, and because the passwords are not visible they are not recorded.
+Some applications display star characters instead of real characters and asciinema records only "******".
+However, some applications don't have any precautions and the actual password is visible to the user, and thus recorded by asciinema.

 ## Can I embed the asciicast player on my blog?

 Yes, see [embedding docs](<%= docs_path(:embedding) %>).